junglok/tem-docs/docs/faqs/faq.md

     Updated TEM-FARM cluster submission script
     ///

+### How to resolve the problems on starting and/or restarting CryoSPARC daemons?

 ??? question "How to resolve the problems on starting and/or restarting CryoSPARC daemons?"

     First, you should check all the cryosparc related processes - supervisord, mongod, command_core, command_vis, command_rtp, webapp, app, liveapp - to be terminated successfully on the CryoSPARC master host.
 If necessary, you can kill the zombie processes.